crudspa/crudspa/doc/Starting.md

 [src/Crudspa.slnx](../src/Crudspa.slnx) is the best entry point for this repository.
 It groups the source into the main library families, plus the sample applications that demonstrate how those families are composed:

 * [Framework](../src/Framework) is the foundation. `Core` contains navigation, contracts, wrappers, components, client models, and server boundaries. `Jobs` adds background scheduling and worker support.
-* [Content](../src/Content) builds higher-level authoring, display, and content-job features on top of the framework.
+* [Content](../src/Content) builds higher-level authoring, runtime display and forums, messaging, and content-job features on top of the framework.
 * [Education](../src/Education) shows domain-shaped modules built with the same client, shared, and server layering used everywhere else.
 * [Database](../src/Database) contains the shared SQL Database Project.
 * the sample applications show the framework in progressively richer shapes: `Catalog`, `Composer`, `Consumer`, and the `Jobs Engine`.

 There are really two shapes to keep in your head here.
 The source tree is organized into the reusable families: `Framework`, `Content`, `Education`, and `Database`.
-The learning path cuts across that tree through the sample track: `Catalog` is the focused `Framework.Core` story, `Composer` and `Consumer` show the two content sides, and `Samples/Jobs/Engine` shows how the jobs stack executes work while the web hosts keep the administration surfaces.
+Inside `Content`, `Design` owns authoring, `Display` owns runtime delivery and forums, `Messaging` owns campaigns and message orchestration, and `Jobs` owns background delivery actions.
+The learning path cuts across that tree through the sample track: `Catalog` is the focused `Framework.Core` story, `Composer` combines authoring and messaging, `Consumer` shows runtime delivery, and `Samples/Jobs/Engine` executes background work while the web hosts keep the administration surfaces.

 ## First Build